Board of Equalization Guidelines | Appeal Form | Policies & Procedures

 If any person other than the owner of record will be appearing for the hearing, the owner of record must provide the agent or representative with a Letter of Authorization.
 If an attorney is representing the owner, an Entry of Appearance (only for attorneys) must be filed with the Appeal Form.
-These forms can also be obtained at the Kansas City or Independence Annex or by calling the Board of Equalization’s Office at (816) 881-3309.
+These forms can also be obtained by visiting the Board of Equalization Office in the Jackson County Courthouse in Kansas City or the Assessment Department offices in the Historic Truman Courthouse in Independence, or by calling the Board of Equalization’s Office at (816) 881-3309.
 If you complete the agent portion on the form all notifications will be mailed to the agent.
 The Board of Equalization will mail notification by postcard of the date, time, and location of your scheduled hearing.

 Upon filing the appeal, please submit (2) copies of your supporting documentation for the following: the Board of Equalization and the Jackson County Assessor.